Sagi-o/Design-Patterns/README.md

 # Design-Patterns
-12 Behavioral, Creational and Structural Java Design Patterns Implementations and Examples.
+13 Behavioral, Creational and Structural Java Design Patterns Implementations and Examples.

 Open on IntelliJ IDE, Enter the Main.java file, just enter the method name that defines the pattern you want to see in action and run the program.

 The design patterns you will currently find in the repository are:

 Behavioral:
-Observer, Strategy, Visitor, TemplateMethod.
+Observer, Strategy, Visitor, TemplateMethod, Producer-Consumer.

 Creational:
 AbstractFactory, Factory, Builder, Singleton.